Fossette7/bilemo/README.md

 API Rest project 7 -
 Bilemo supply to their customers a mobile list via an API Rest
 ## Technologies
- - PHP 8
+ - PHP 8.0.8
  - Symfony 6.1
- - MySQL
+ - MySQL 5.7.34

 ## Installation
 Copy the link on GitHub and clone it on your local repository https://github.com/Fossette7/bilemo

+Clone the repository to your local path.
+Use command `git clone`

+Inside your directory:  `cd my-project`

 Open your **terminal** and **run**: `composer install`

-use command `git clone`
+Run the server : `symfony server:start`

+Create my new API project : `composer create-project symfony/skeleton my_rest_api`

-Create database: `php bin/console doctrine:database:create`
+Create database with: `php bin/console doctrine:database:create`

 Open file `.env` and write **username** and **password** for

 > DATABASE_URL: `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7.34&charset=utf8"`

+Load the fixture with :  `php bin/console doctrine:fixtures:load`